 Mobility issues can be extremely frustrating, especially if they keep you from doing all your basic chores by yourself.
+You may ask yourself which will help me more, a cane or a walker?

 The two of the most common mobility aids available today are canes and walkers.
-If you’re buying a walking aid for the first time, you might find yourself stuck trying to figure out which is the best one in the cane vs. walker battle.
+If you’re buying a walking aid for the first time, you might find yourself stuck trying to figure out which is the best one in the cane vs. walker decision.

 This blog post talks about both canes and walkers in detail to help you pick the option that best suits you.